 From Beaconsfield there are a number of circular walks to enjoy through woods and open meadows, and the town is also home to a lovely dog-friendly pub, The Royal Standard of England, a historic alehouse said to be the oldest freehouse in England.

 Brighton is renowned for being a dog-friendly city and it’s also perfect for a day out at the seaside without hours of travelling.
 Dogs are welcome on Brighton’s famous beach between October and April, but there are other spots in the city where they’re permitted year-round, such as west of the Marina, the beach west of King Alfred Park and the beach opposite Holland Road.
+Just along the coast, there are several beautiful beaches that are dog-friendly all year round too.

 If you’re looking for another intriguing walk in Brighton, try one of the popular Ghost Walks.
 Meanwhile, the Brighton Fishing Museum (with free entry) is a great rainy-day option.
 Brighton is also fit to burst with dog-friendly places to eat, such as the Ginger Dog pub, the vintage-style Metro Deco café and the B&R Tea Rooms, said to be home to the best cake in Brighton.